drupal-deconstructed/drupal-7-deconstructed/03-router.md

 ```php
 drupal_alter('menu_get_item', $router_item, $path, $original_map);
 ```

-This differs from the more commonly used [`hook_menu_alter()`](https://api.drupal.org/api/drupal/modules%21system%21system.api.php/function/hook_menu_alter/7) in that this is a run-time, as opposed to `hook_menu_alter()` which only runs when the menu system is being built, and doesn't run as part of a page request.
+This differs from the more commonly used [`hook_menu_alter()`](https://api.drupal.org/api/drupal/modules%21system%21system.api.php/function/hook_menu_alter/7) in that this is at run-time, as opposed to `hook_menu_alter()` which only runs when the menu system is being built, and doesn't run as part of a page request.

 ## Step 5: Check for access to the router item